Encryqed/Dumper-7/UsingTheSDK.md

 8. If there are any static_asserts failing, or other errors occuring, during building, read the [Issue](README.md#issues) part of the [ReadMe](README.md)

 ## Using the SDK
-### 1. Retreiving instances of classes/structs to manipulate them
+### 1. Retrieving instances of classes/structs to manipulate them
    - FindObject, used to find an object by its' name
      ```c++
      SDK::UObject* Obj1 = SDK::UObject::FindObject("ClassName PackageName.Outer1.Outer2.ObjectName");